 Teton Regional Land Trust is proud to offer an annual $2,000 scholarship to a graduating high school senior in honor of Michael B. Whitfield, who helped to found our organization in 1990 and served as Executive Director for 18 years.
 You can download the information and application form here.

 Thanks to community support and our membership, we are able to offer free Teacher Trunks for local groups, schools, and home-schoolers to help enhance students’ knowledge and interest in science, particularly about their local environment.
 Each trunk is full of lessons, field studies, specimens, and supplemental materials for interactive programs that give students “hands-on” experience.
 Teaching materials are designed for grades 1-8, and are tailored to meet state curriculum.

-Please contact TRLT at 208-354-8939 or firstname.lastname@example.org to learn more about these tools or to check them out for use in your classroom.
+Please contact Mandy Crane at email@example.com or 208-354-8939 to learn more about these tools or to check them out for use in your classroom.